-The best candidate for scaling and root planing in Bellvue, WA is someone with a high risk of developing gum disease.
+The best candidate for scaling and root planing in Bellevue, WA is someone with a high risk of developing gum disease.
 Those with large amounts of plaque and tartar on their teeth are recommended for this treatment.
 During a dental exam, our team can determine whether scaling and root planing suit a patient’s oral health situation.
 Our periodontal specialists recommend this for patients with gum pockets deeper than 3 millimeters.

 What is scaling and root planing?

 At Premier Periodontics, we conduct deep periodontal cleanings known as scaling and root planing to clean our patient’s gums efficiently.
-Treating gum disease requires multiple visits to one of our locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA.
+Treating gum disease requires multiple visits to one of our locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA.
 During your scaling and root planing treatment, we use a scaler to thoroughly remove plaque buildup.
 Next, your teeth are smoothed, so that no bacteria can hide and cause another gum infection.

 Learn about scaling and root planing effectiveness

 Our periodontal specialists at Premier Periodontics offer several different gum disease treatments for those suffering from bleeding gums or other gingivitis symptoms.
 Our goal is to treat your gum disease early before it leads to long-term damage to your smile and oral health.
-To learn about our gum disease treatment, schedule an appointment at one of our seven locations, including Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA, today.
+To learn about our gum disease treatment, schedule an appointment at one of our seven locations, including Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA, today.